 Research the position and the employer to confirm that the compensation package is negotiable.

 Make sure you understand the employer’s limitations.
 Not all employers have the flexibility to adjust base salary.
 If you know current employees, ask them.
 If you are working with a recruiter, ask the recruiter about the company’s ability to increase the base salary.
 If the salary is negotiable, research salary averages to justify a salary request.
 Ask for data about the existing pay range for the position in question and the maximum pay for the title.
 Check out sites like Glassdoor, Indeed, Payscale or Simply Hired.
 Parker + Lynch publishes a Salary Guide which is a great resource.
-Be on the lookout for the newest version will release in September.
+Be on the lookout for the newest version, which will release in September.

 Step 2: Enter the Negotiation